afroisalreadyinu/miniboss/README.md

   in this method will be propagated, and also cause the service to fail.
 If there is already a service instance running, it is not pinged.

-- **`Service.post_start_init()`**: This method is executed after a successful `ping`.
+- **`Service.post_start()`**: This method is executed after a successful `ping`.
   It can be used to prime a service by e.g. creating data on it, or bringing it to a certain state.
 You can also use the global context in this method; see [The global context](#the-global-context) for details.
 If there is already a service running, or an existing container image is started insted of creating a new one, this method is not called.

 Both of these methods do nothing by default.
 A service is not registered as properly started before both of these lifecycle methods are processed